edulinq/autograder-server/docs/tutorials/create-a-course.md

 Now that we can run autograder commands, let's make a course!
 In this guide, we will make a course called "my-first-course".
 A complete instantiation of "my-first-course" is available in the [docs/tutorials/resources/my-first-course/final](my-first-course/final) directory.
-As we go along, we will make various other versions of this course to demonstrate other things.
+As we go though this tutorial, we will build on our course.
-We encourage you to make each/edit file on your own as you progress through this guide, but full implementations are available for reference.
+We encourage you to modify your local course as you progress, but this tutorial will use pre-made versions of the course in various states of completion.
+All versions are available in the [docs/tutorials/resources/my-first-course](my-first-course) directory.

 A course is specified by a directory containing a JSON file called `course.json`.
 We call the `course.json` file the "course config",